MicrosoftDocs/azure-devops-docs/docs/integrate/concepts/rate-limits.md

 #Rate limits

-**VSTS**
+**Azure DevOps Services**

-Visual Studio Team Services (VSTS), like many Software-as-a-Service solutions, uses multi-tenancy to reduce costs and to enhance scalability and performance.
+Azure DevOps Services, like many Software-as-a-Service solutions, uses multi-tenancy to reduce costs and to enhance scalability and performance.
 This leaves users vulnerable to performance issues and even outages when other users of their shared resources have spikes in their consumption.
-To combat these problems, VSTS limits the resources individuals can consume and the number of requests they can make to certain commands.
+To combat these problems, Azure DevOps Services limits the resources individuals can consume and the number of requests they can make to certain commands.
 When these limits are exceeded, subsequent requests may be either delayed or blocked.

 When an individual user's requests are delayed by a significant amount, an email is sent to that user and a warning banner appears in the Web UI.
 If the user does not have an email address,